 Add yeast mixture and 3 tablespoons oil; process or mix until dough forms a sticky ball.

-Slowly add remaining flour and knead in work bowl with dough hook.
+Slowly add remaining flour and knead in work bowl with dough hook or by hand.

 Turn dough in bowl to coat with oil.
 Cover bowl with plastic wrap and let dough rise in warm draft-free area until doubled in volume, about 1 hour.
 After dough has risen, punch down.
 Divide dough into 3 even balls of dough.

-Roll out dough according to recipe instructions.
+Roll out dough into 10-12 inch circles or rectangles.
 Start in center of dough, working outward toward edges.
 See notes on recipe for make ahead and storing instructions.

-Pour sauce ingredients into medium saucepan: crushed tomatoes, 3 tablespoons olive oil, herbs, garlic, pinch of sugar, salt and pepper.
+Pour sauce ingredients into medium saucepan: crushed tomatoes or tomato sauce, olive oil, herbs, garlic, pinch of sugar, salt and pepper.
 Bring to a simmer, stirring occasionally, for about 20 minutes or until sauce is reduced to about 2 1/2 cups.
+You may also add tomato paste to thicken if you dont have time to simmer!

 Set aside until ready to use.
 Sauce keeps covered and chilled, 5 days.

-Grease pan with cooking spray or sprinkle with cornmeal.
+Grease pan with cooking spray or sprinkle with cornmeal or use a sheet of parchment

-After the dough has risen, split into 3 dough balls and roll each one out to a 10 inch circle and place on a cookie sheet or pizza pan.
+After the dough has risen, split into 3 dough balls and roll each one out to a 10-12 inch circle and place on a prepared cookie sheet or pizza pan.

 Drizzle dough with olive oil and spread with spoon.